-Peat Moss: Benefits and Disadvantages
+Peat Moss: Basics

 What is peat moss?
 Peat moss consists of decomposed organic materials, typically decomposed sphagnum moss coupled with other organic materials.
 After decomposition, sphagnum moss and other organic materials form a characteristic dark, fibrous and compact material.
 This is a process that happens in nature but you can also create your own peat moss to use in the garden.